Skip to main content

 4. Did you know… colour deficiency can be acquired?

 Example 1.
-Alcoholics lose some colour vision from insufficiency Vitamin B12.
-Reds will appear darker and less saturated.
+Vitamin B12 insufficiency – Reds will appear darker and less saturated.

 Did you know?
 Your Calgary AB eye doctors at Foresight Eyecare will even check for signs of cataracts as part of your comprehensive eye exam!